claresudbery/clare-wiki-ably/pages/organising/podcasts/audacity.md

     - !!
 Watch out!
 The "Audio position" box doesn't do what you think - even though it seems editable, it's actually for display only
         - If you want to change your position, use "Start and end of selection"
         - If you just want to go to a particular point, set Start and End to the same point or use Start and Length and set length to 0

+### Using copy/paste when naming files in Audacity on Macbook

+- For some reason I can't use Cmd+C and Cmd+V when naming files in the Export and Save dialogs on the Macbook, but there is a simple workaround: Use right-click | Copy and then right-click | Paste.
+- I found others complaining about this on the internet, bit the right-click solution was the only suggestion that worked for me.